Results.

 1 January 1995

-Circumstantial evidence can sustain a dangerous-driving manslaughter conviction; statutory minimum sentence and licence disqualification must be imposed.
+Circumstantial evidence can sustain a dangerous‑driving manslaughter conviction; custodial sentence must meet statutory minimum and licence disqualification.

 1 January 1995